Report: Cuomo groped female aide in governor’s residence

 Cuomo has been under fire for weeks, beginning with revelations that his administration withheld details from the public about the pandemic’s death toll among residents in state nursing homes.
 Scrutiny of the governor - who received accolades during the height of the coronavirus pandemic for leadership that yielded a book deal and calls for a national political career - intensified when former adviser Boylan, 36, reiterated harassment claims made in December, fleshing them out in a late February blog post.

 It was unclear how much the latest allegation would further erode Cuomo’s support in the Legislature.
-While several state legislators from both parties have called for Cuomo’s resignation or impeachment, most have indicated they will wait for the probe’s conclusion.
+While several state legislators from both parties have called for Cuomo’s resignation or impeachment, most had indicated they will wait for the probe’s conclusion.

+Assembly member Pat Fahy, who had joined a group of female lawmakers urging New York to wait for the investigation to pass judgment on Cuomo, said she’s now “torn” and plans to decide in the morning whether she’ll call on him to resign.

+“I don’t think he’s going to resign,” the Democrat said.
+“But if all of this is true, If the investigation comes out saying this is credible, these are true, these have merit, I don’t see how he can’t.”

 “How can we allow this man to lead our state?
 We must impeach,” Democratic Assembly member Zohran Kwame Mamdani tweeted Wednesday night.